Recognize the highly exploitative and emotionally abusive techniques used to silence you, take your power and make you feel worthless…..

 30. Destructive conditioning

 Toxic people condition you to associate your strengths, talents, and happy memories with frustration, disrespect and abuse.
 You eventually become afraid of doing the very things that once made your life fulfilling.
 The psychopath parasitically bleeds your power, dignity and sense of self.
-He takes what he wants, callously neglects your physical and emotional well-being by treating you like an object.
+He takes what he wants, callously neglects your physical and emotional well-being by treating you as an object.
 You once were the center of a narcissist’s world—now the narcissist has become the center of yours.

 Bancroft, Lundy; Why Does He Do That?
 Inside The Minds of Angry and Controlling Men.
 Penguin Publishing Group, 2004